Religious views on pornography: Anglicanism

-Other sects

 Mormonism

 Gordon B. Hinckley, president of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1995 to 2008, was known within the faith for expounding his organization's sentiments against pornography.

 The LDS Church teaches that pornography is "any material depicting or describing the human body or sexual conduct in a way that arouses sexual feelings.
 It is as harmful to the spirit as tobacco, alcohol, and drugs are to the body.
 Members of the Church should avoid pornography in any form and should oppose its production, distribution, and use."

 As part of teaching the law of chastity, LDS Church leaders have repeatedly condemned the use of sexually arousing literature and visual material for decades.

 Other Abrahamic religions

 Judaism

-Michael Coogan stated that the Tanakh does not have any specific laws relating to pornography and Judaism has always had a positive attitude to sex.
-In fact, some commentators note, the Bible itself contains erotica, such as the Song of Songs.

 Maimonides, in his Mishneh Torah, writes, based on the Talmud, that "A person who stares at even a small finger of a woman with the intent of deriving pleasure is considered as if he looked at her genitalia.
 It is even forbidden to hear the voice of a woman with whom sexual relations are prohibited, or to look at her hair."
 This is further codified in the Code of Jewish Law, which includes further prohibitions (based on the Talmud) such as "watching women as they do the laundry."
 Accordingly, pornography would be forbidden a fortiori.

 Additionally, Jewish laws of modesty and humility (tzniut) require Jewish men and women to dress modestly.
 Jewish law thus precludes Jewish men & women from engaging in pornographic modelling or acting, besides other acts of immodesty.

 The issue is also, according to Chabad.org, one of personal control over one's urges, which pornography, it is asserted, takes away.

+Michael Coogan stated that the Tanakh does not have any specific laws relating to pornography and Judaism has always had a positive attitude to sex.
+Some contemporary thinkers opine that the Bible itself contains erotica, such as the Song of Songs.
+However, most commentators understand that Song of Songs was meant as an allegory, and that it is forbidden to think of such holy things as erotica, which can arouse impure thoughts.

 Islam

 In the 151st verse of the chapter Al-An'am in the Qur'an, among the five chief commandments of Allah, the fourth states: "do not even draw to things shameful - be they open or secret."
 Nudity is considered to be shameful and fahisha in Islam.

-The Qur'an 24:30 states: “Say to the believers to lower the gaze and to guard their carnal desires.”
+The Qur'an 24:30 states: "Say to the believers to lower the gaze and to guard their carnal desires."